halimbademjon/stock_analysis/README.md

 * [zenvest.ai/api](https://www.zenvest.ai/api)
 * [alphavantage.co/documentation](https://www.alphavantage.co/documentation)

+Contains examples on various functions like getting:

+* Algorithmic data on a particular stock
+* List of tickers on different exchanges
+* Current market sentiment
+* Sentiment analysis on a particular stock
+* etc...

+## Development

+In the root folder of the project, create a ``.env`` file and add the relevant values for the services you want to use.

 ## Disclaimer

 This software is for educational purposes only and does _not_ in any way provide financial advice.
 Use at your own risk.